HUNTER'S HEART BRITTANYS

 - CHIC certified by the OFA, with normal elbows, patella and eyes, and good hips.

 - Breeders: Allyson Godfroid / Amy & Phil Booth.

 - CH Dual Lane's Triumphant Beretta Storm (USA) FDJ x GCH Rivermist Broxden Best I Feather Seen FDJ.

 COST AND DETAILS

-Each puppy costs $2000 Cdn + tax.
+An 8-week-old puppy costs $2500 Cdn + tax.
 This is split into 3 payments: a $200 non-refundable deposit and signed contract are required to reserve a puppy, $500 is due when the pups reach 2 weeks of age, and the remainder is due when the pups reach 8 weeks of age.
 The price includes deworming, first vaccination and health check by a vet, microchip, CKC registration papers and our written guarantee.
 The earliest that puppies can safely go to their new homes is 8 weeks of age.